rtomasa/MkDocs_RePlay/docs/sysreq.md

     **NOTE:** please check the [Supported System](./systems.md#compatibility-matrix) section to see which systems can be emulated depending on the Raspberry Pi model.

-    **NOTE 2:** compatibility with the following devices is unverified, as RePlay OS has not been tested on them: RPi CM4, RPi 400, RPi CM5, RPi 500.
+    **NOTE 2:** compatibility with the following devices is unverified, as RePlayOS has not been tested on them: RPi CM4, RPi 400, RPi CM5, RPi 500.

     **CRT/JAMMA Users:** the system is being developed using new RGB-Pi 2 prototype hardware (new hardware will be announced in the comming months), and no other devices will be supported or tested.
 For further details about old RGB-Pi devices please check the [FAQ section](./faq.md#is-it-compatible-with-the-old-rgb-pi-gpio-or-other-similar-devices).

 **RAM:**

-RePlay OS and its supported systems can run on any Raspberry Pi model with 1GB or more of RAM.
+RePlayOS and its supported systems can run on any Raspberry Pi model with 1GB or more of RAM.

 **Case:**